CodingBee77/Data_Science_Projects/Data_science_salary_predictions/README.md

 <details>
 <summary>**Part 1 - Web scraping**</summary>
 - Selenium is not a good tool for web scraping.
-It is manly used for any activity automatization on a websites.
+It is mainly used for any activity automatization on a websites.
 As webscraper it's a little bit slow, problems with finding particular element come up.
 There are problems with repeatability because of pop up windows, different element dimensions depending on